Questions about our classes, programs, or swimming in general? Below you’ll find the answers you’re looking for.

 Makeup lessons are not guaranteed, but are based on availability.
 We encourage you to attend lessons regularly to encourage your child's progress.

-With continuous enrollment, make-up lessons must be completed within 30 days of the date of the absence.
+With continuous enrollment, make-up lessons must be completed within the current session.

 Do you offer Open Family Swim and Lap Swim times?